rayjon/nomo50/README.md

 - **1943**

   O.W.
 Wilson publishes “Police Administration” which put forth professionalism as an answer to a growing awareness of police corruption.
 Wilson's texts argue for greater centralization of authority and militarist discipline.

+- **1964**

+  The Philidelphia Police Deaprtment establishes the country's first militarized police force that would later be known as Special Weapons and Tactics (SWAT).
+SWAT teams would be further developed by LAPD in response to civil uprisings such as the Watt's Rebellion and the United Farmers Workers strikes in 1965 onward.

 - **1968**